 There's a clue in the name and occupation of his son...October 17, 2022

-The video has been viewed more than 200,000 times since it was posted on Oct 17, with many people remarking on the heartbreaking reality of immigration in the early 20th century.
+The video had a huge amount of views with many people remarking on the heartbreaking reality of immigration in the early 20th century.

 "And of course, the sad part of this is that once his son left for work, he probably never saw him again.
 A letter perhaps, but probably never got to see him again," one Twitter user said.